geekforbrains/geekforbrains.github.io/_posts/2016-04-04-a-year-of-nodejs.markdown

 using either Postgres or MongoDb.

-Its stood the test of time, has some great standards, libraries, its easy to debug and performance very well.
+Its stood the test of time, has some great standards, libraries, its easy to debug and performs very well.
 Sure it has its worts.
 Everything does when you start writing in it.
 For some reason Node managed to catch my eye and draw me in.
 I don't regret trying to embrace it, but I do feel like I wasted more time than I should have.